mathisonian/boscillate/README.md

 b.play();
 ```

-This pretty much take over your terminal
+This will pretty much take over your terminal

 ## options